SPDoctor/TeamsDev/README.md

 ### Install Node.js

 Go to https://nodejs.org/.
-There will be a link to the LTS (long-term support) version for your operating system, but instead it's recommended to go to the "other downloads" page.
-From there, find the Previous Releases link, and on the following page, type "Node.js 14" into the search box to find the latest v14 LTS release (probably 14.19).
+There will be a link to the LTS (long-term support) version for your operating system, but at the time of writing only versions 10, 12 and 14 of node.js are supported.
+Instead of the LTS version, go to the "other downloads" page.
+From there, find the Previous Releases link, and on the following page, type "Node.js 14" into the search box to find the *latest* v14 LTS release (probably 14.19).
 On the downloads page, choose the file for your operating system, e.g. node-v14.19.1-x64.msi for Windows.

 ### Install Visual Studio Code